Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 - If you want to test the mcp server with Jupyter
 - The Jupyter notebook is helpful when learning how to interact with the MCP server.
-   - See [./src/jupyter/mcp_test.ipynb](./src/jupyter/mcp_test.ipynb) for details on how to interact with the service.
+   - See [./src/jupyter/mcp_test.ipynb](./src/jupyter/mcp_test.ipynb) and [./src/jupyter/mcp_test.ipynb](./src/jupyter/simple_graph.ipynb) for details on how to interact with the service.
 ~~~
 <new terminal window>
+cd ./src
 conda activate mcp-server
 jupyter notebook
 ~~~
-- Note books will be located in `./src/jupyter
+- Notebooks will be located in the `./jupyter` directory

 ![jupyter](./images/jupyter.png "jupyter")